There are two different types of tests that can be done to look for Down's syndrome during pregnancy - a screening test and a diagnostic test.

 When will I be offered Down's syndrome screening?

-Screening can take place between 10 and 20 weeks of pregnancy.
-However, where possible, it is usually completed by 14 weeks and 2 days of pregnancy.
+Down's syndrome screening can take place between 10 and 20 weeks of pregnancy.
+However, where possible, it is usually completed by 10 and 13 weeks of pregnancy.
 This is so that you can have the combined test which is the recommended screening strategy in the first trimester of pregnancy.

-Nuchal translucency ultrasound scan (also called the NT scan): this is a special ultrasound scan that is done between 11 weeks and 2 days and 14 weeks and 1 day of pregnancy.
-It may be done at the same time as your early dating scan and is carried out in the same way.
+Nuchal translucency ultrasound scan (also called the NT scan): this is a special ultrasound scan that is done between 11 weeks 0 days and 13 weeks 6 days of pregnancy.
+It is usually done at the same time as your early dating scan and is carried out in the same way.
 It measures the fluid collection under the skin at the back of the baby's neck (the nuchal translucency (NT)).

 All babies have a collection of fluid here but babies with Down's syndrome tend to have more fluid in this area.
 The fluid measurement, your age, the size of the baby and other details such as your weight, ethnicity and smoking status are then put into a computer program to give the risk of the baby having Down's syndrome.